MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Groups/New-MgGroupSetting.md

   - `[UserId <String>]`: The unique identifier of user
   - `[WebPartId <String>]`: The unique identifier of webPart

-VALUES <IMicrosoftGraphSettingValue\[]>: Collection of name-value pairs corresponding to the name and defaultValue properties in the referenced directorySettingTemplates object.
+`VALUES <IMicrosoftGraphSettingValue[]>`: Collection of name-value pairs corresponding to the name and defaultValue properties in the referenced directorySettingTemplates object.
-  - `[Name <String>]`: Name of the setting (as defined by the groupSettingTemplate).
+  - `[Name <String>]`: Name of the setting (as defined by the directorySettingTemplate).
   - `[Value <String>]`: Value of the setting.

 ## RELATED LINKS